ChengHsiangLu/Myofibroblast/README.md

-# Perform differential expression analysis to identify genes that are differentially expressed in fibrotic and non-fibrotic patients under 4 different treatments on HPC
+# Perform differential expression analysis on fibrotic and non-fibrotic patients under 4 different treatments on HPC

 <br>

 ## Author

 Sam (Cheng-Hsiang) Lu

 Email: Cheng-Hsiang.Lu@cshs.org

 <br>

 ## Mentor

 David Casero

 Email: David.Casero@cshs.org

 <br>

 ## Background

 ### Inflammatory bowel diseases(IBD)

 Inflammatory bowel diseases (IBD) are a group of chronic conditions that cause inflammation and damage to the digestive tract.
 The two main types of IBD are Crohn's Disease and Ulcerative Colitis.